 Research to understand song bird diversity and A results-based approach to Atlantic Salmon habitat at different levels of forest management conservation.
 A collaboration with seven intensity in New Brunswick and Maine, in partners - with J.D.
-Irving, Limited as one of two collaboration with three partners. private funders.
+Irving, Limited as one of two private funders.